aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/odscellfield/_index.md

 ### row {#row--}

-Get and sets the row index of the cell.
+Gets and sets the row index of the cell.

 ```javascript
 row : number;